GravityKit/GravityExport-Lite/readme.txt

 * Language: Finnish language files added thanks to @Nomafin!
 * Enhancement: Better inclusion of script and styles.
 * Enhancement: Renamed `Results in Excel` to `Entries in Excel` to be more consistent.
+* Enhancement: Added a quick link to settings from the plugins page.
 * Bugfix: Wrong minimum version of Gravity Forms set, should be 2.0.
+* Help: Added some help text to the global settings page.
+I need your input!

 = 1.5.3 =
 * Enhancement: Added plugin settings page with plugin wide default settings